Grimoire-

 1 Seems hard to notice that the CPU can run very fast for 2 milliseconds

-2 Not obvious to notice that the CPU will slow down after nearly 1/2 a minute of intensive computation
+2 Not obvious to notice that the CPU will slow down after nearly half a minute of intensive computation

 3 Here the /etc/intel-undervolting.conf file recommends a safer value than the default one.